Exorcism and Demonic Possession

 The St. Benedict medal can be pinned to the clothes of infants who are agitated, pregnant mothers or anyone who wants protection from evil.
 The use of the scapular of Our Lady of Mt.
 Carmel and the Rosary are two other sacramentals effective against the attacks of the demons.
 The blessing of the rosary states, "Nos eriperes de potestate diaboli" Our Lord Jesus Christ through His life, death and resurrection has "snatched us from the power of the devil."
 Abundant graces are granted through proper recitation of the rosary, "Ab omni hoste visibili et invisibili et ubíque in hoc sáeculo liberetur" (from every enemy both visible and invisible and everywhere in this lifetime be freed).
 St. Dominic freed a heretic from 15,000 devils, when the man had blasphemed the Blessed Mother and the Rosary.
 St. Dominic preached on the fifteen mysteries of the rosary and asked the faithful to pray and meditate.
 For every mystery, 1,000 demons left him in the form of burning coals until he was delivered.
 The rosary is the chain that Our Lady uses to bind Satan.
 It is often seen in a possessed individual, that the demon is irritated and they complain that the rosary burns them and they often destroy the rosary.

 Another medal of great importance which was used in the conversion of the worldly Jew, Alphonse Ratisbone, propagated by Maximillian Kolbe, and used by the founder of the Legion of Mary-Frank Duff-is the Miraculous Medal (Medal of the Immaculate Conception of Mary).
 While placing the medal around the neck, the Presider prays, "Ut piisima et Immaculáta caelórum Domina vos prótegat atique defendat'' (May the Holy and Immaculate heavenly Lady protect and defend you).
 Our Lady promises special graces to those who wear this medal around their neck.
 The same is true for the scapular.
-If worn with faith, "They shall not suffer the eternal flames of Hell" and "shall be delivered from Purgatory on the Saturday after their death."
+If worn with faith, "They shall not suffer the eternal flames of Hell" [provided they die in state of grace] and "shall be delivered from Purgatory on the Saturday after their death."

 Then there is the crucifix, which should always be present.
 The victim will often stare at the cross and be forced to look away.
 The cross is symbolic of the defeat of Satan through the death of Christ.
 The long prayer for Solemn Blessing of the Crucifix, "Ut quóties triúmphum divínae humnilitátis, quae supérbiam nostri hostis dejecit" and (how often the divine humility has triumphed casting out the pride of our enemy).
 "Dignáre respícere, bene + dícere et Sancti + ficáre hanc creaturm incensi, ut omnes languores, omnesque imfirmitates, atque insidiar inimici, odorem ejus sentientes, efffugiant, et separatur a plasmate tuo; ut num quam lædatur amorsu antiqui serpentes" (Deign to care for bless and sanctify those being inflamed by passion and weakness, any sickness, deceits of the foe and suspicious resentments felt by them.
 Be cast out and driven away from your creature) and "Numquam lædatur a morsu antiqui derpentis" (Never to be hurt by the bite of the ancient serpent).